Gilbertyegon/photography/README.md

 1. open the terminal. press CTRL+ALT+T
 2. use this comand to clone 's git clone https://github.com/Gilbertyegon/photography.git
 3. this will clone the repository  into your local browser
+4. and work on the project and push to github again
 ### Tech used
 1. HTMLs
 1. CSS